jessejlt/interview/README.md

 [f, f, f, f]]

 and start = (3, 0) (bottom left) and end = (0, 0) (top left), the minimum number of steps required to reach the end is 7, since we would need to go through (1, 2) because there is a wall everywhere else on the second row.

+`remove_kth_element.go`

+> Asked by Google

+Given a singly linked list and an integer k, remove the kth last element from the list. k is guaranteed to be smaller than the length of the list.

+The list is very long, so making more than one pass is prohibitively expensive.

+Do this in constant space and in one pass.